Close Menu

 Here’s What We Do Every Day:

-• High fives for number five – When we count to five, we clap hands together.
-It makes him laugh, and he remembers that “five” is special.
+• High fives for number five.
+When we count to five, we clap our hands together.
+It makes him laugh, and he remembers that “five” is something special.

-• Finger counting – Yes, it’s hard for little fingers to stay up the right way.
+• Finger counting.
+Yes, it’s hard for little fingers to cooperate.
 My son struggles to show “three” without all his fingers popping up.
-But that struggle?
-It’s actually helping his hand muscles develop.
+But that struggle is actually helping his hand muscles develop.

-These counting-to-5 activities for toddlers turn abstract numbers into real, physical experiences.
+These simple hand games turn abstract numbers into real, hands-on experiences.

 Make It a Game, Not a Test